ACruz-42/F24_Team1_CapstoneDemo/Reports/Conceptual-Design.md

 ### General Sensors
 #### Atomic Subsystem Specifications
 #### Comparative Analysis of Potential Solutions

+GOAL FOR THIS SECTION: In this section, various potential solutions are hypothesized, design considerations are discussed, and factors influencing the selection of a solution are outlined.
+The chosen solution is then identified with justifications for its selection.

+##### Line Sensor

+The line sensor system needs to be able to detect the lines on the game field.
+The primary solution is to use a reflectance sensor array.
+A secondary solution is to use the camera.
+The reflectance array would remove work from the camera and provide a single device whose goal is to detect the lines.
+A single device focusing on line following would give better results and need less software than using a camera.
+A reflectance array would have higher accuracy and less room for error than a camera.

+##### Inertial Measurement Unit

+The robot needs to know its location on the game field.
+Muliple different sensors can read data provided by the robot to know its inertia, which gives it change in location over time.
+These sensors include speedometers, tachometers, accelerometers, gyroscopes, and odometers.
+Electric speedometers and odometers in vehicles use a magnet on the wheel to send a signal to a sensor near the wheel when the magnet passes by the sensor [4-5].
+A tachometer measures the rotation of an object.
+For the robot, it would measure the rotation of the wheels or motor shaft that drives the wheels.
+An accelerometer measures the linear and angular acceleration of the robot in three dimensions.
+A gyroscope measure the relative position to Earth's northern magnetic field.
+A Speedometer or odometer would require parts to be constructed with them in place.
+A tachometer would give the rotational speed and then need to be converted to a linear distance.
+This would require the speed of all wheels to be known and certain algorithms to be made to account for turning.
+Accelerometers give the total acceleration of the robot but need to be integrated to get position.
+Gyroscopes give the position relative to a set object but can be interferred with noise from motors or magnetic materials.
+Accelerometers and gyroscopes come in small, single-chip package that are interfaceable with a microcontroller.
+However, a tachometer would require two individual units to measure each of the motors or wheels.

+##### Location Sensor

+##### Start LED Sensor

+##### Magnetic Sensor

 #### Ethical, Professional, and Standards Considerations
 #### Resources
 #### Budget